incepter/react-async-states/packages/docs/docs/tutorial/first-steps.md

 incrementally, so you can have an overall idea on how the library is flexible and its way of state management.

+In this section you will learn how to deal with the following using the library:
+- Manually trigger data fetch
+- Trigger data fetching based on dependencies
+- Search while typing (+ concurrency & debounce)
+- URL based automatic data fetching (via the query string)

 ## Fetching the users list
 ### Trigger the fetch on button's click